collindching/collinching.github.io/_pages/about.md

 ## Put skin in the game

-Put something on the line when you learn or work towards a goal.
-Put energy, money, or reputation -- better yet, all three -- at stake.
+To stay accountable, put something on the line when you learn, set a goal, or develop a theory.

-Write about what you're working on.
-Apply what you learn to your daily life.
-Build something cool.
+Publicly write about what you're working on.
+Build something that people use.
+Invest money based on your opinion.

 ## Writing